umalakshmanan21/CleaningData-R/Codebook.md

 ## library added : plyr

 ## variables :
-_trainXdata_  , trainYlabels, trainSubjects, testYdata, testYlabels, testSubjects, labelsval, features - the training , test,activities and features
+_trainXdata_  , `trainYlabels`, trainSubjects, testYdata, testYlabels, testSubjects, labelsval, features - the training , test,activities and features

  traindata,testdata contains the all the data inclusive of activites and subjects for test and training data respectively